-- The certification should comprise of at least one year of full-time study.
+Technical certificates which certify at least one year of full-time study

-- Work Permit holders who wish to apply for the S Pass must ensure that they meet the above requirements.
+Work Permit holders who wish to apply for the S Pass must ensure that they meet the preceding requirements.

-The number of S Pass holders a company can employ is capped at a sub-quota, or Dependency Ceiling (DC), of 20% of the company’s total workforce.
+The number of S Pass holders a company may employ is limited to the following:

-The requirement to purchase and maintain medical insurance is a Condition of an S Pass.
-For medical insurance policies taken up or renewed on/or after 1 Jan 2010, the insurance coverage must be at least $15,000 per year for each worker’s inpatient care and day surgery during his/her stay in Singapore.
+The purchase and maintenance of medical insurance is a requirement for S Pass application.
+The insurance coverage must be worth at least S$15,000 per year for each worker’s inpatient care and day surgery during the person’s stay in Singapore.

 Passes for Family Members

-S Pass applicants whose fixed monthly salary is more than $2,500 a month may apply for the Dependant’s Pass (DP) for their family members.
-The DP application and supporting documents may be submitted together with the S Pass application or separately.
+S Pass applicants whose fixed monthly salary is more than S$6,000 a month may apply for the Dependant’s Pass (DP) for their family members.
+The DP application and supporting documents may either be submitted together with the S Pass application or separately.

-S Pass holders who earn less than $2,500 per month are not allowed to bring in their dependants, i.e. spouses, children and other family members.
+S Pass holders who earn less than S$6,000 per month are not allowed to bring in their dependants such as spouses, children, and other family members.